2023 Agenda

 Overview of “Secret Canada”: The Globe and Mail’s ATIP Project and Portal

-Tom Cardoso, The Globe and Mail
+Tom Cardoso (VIRTUAL), The Globe and Mail

 This presentation will provide an overview of the “Secret Canada” project and database.